TenebrisNoctua/PluginEssentials/docs/api-reference/studio-components/members/Background.md

 ```lua
 function Background(Scope: Scope): (props: BackgroundProperties) -> Frame
 ```
-Initializes the Background component and returns a new function to create an instance of the component.
+Initializes the component and returns a new function to create that component, which is a borderless Frame with a background color that matches the user's current theme.

 ## Default Syntax